Man dead and two teenagers missing after swimming in hot weather

 A search and rescue helicopter, two lifeboats, Coastguard rescue teams, the ambulance and police were all on the scene yesterday evening.

-In Warwickshire, police were called to Bishops Bowl Lakes following reports of a 17-year-old man going missing on Thursday evening.
+Police are searching for a 17-year-old boy who went missing while swimming in a disused quarry in Warwickshire.

+The emergency services were called to the Old Quarry, also known locally as the Blue Pool, to the north of village of Bishops Itchington at around 6.30pm on Thursday.

-Specialist water rescue teams, fire and ambulance are in the area and thorough searches are being conducted.
+Specialist water rescue teams, fire and ambulance are still in the area and thorough searches are being conducted.

+People living nearby say a large number of emergency vehicles are in attendance, including the Midlands Air Ambulance.